 - Current Research Interests:

-People find me to be self-sufficient, creative and self-motivated in projects and research.
-With a background in computer engineering and a double major master degree in communications system & networks and biomedical engineering, I see myself being an asset in interdisciplinary projects and research areas.
-I am passionate about solving real-world security and privacy problems and I try to deploy my diverse background for that purpose.
+People find me to be a creative, self-sufficient, and self-motivated team player in projects and research.
+With a background in computer engineering, a double-major master's degree in Communications Systems & Networks and Biomedical Engineering, and a Ph.D. focusing on Applied Machine Learning in Security and Privacy, I see myself being an asset in software and system security projects and research.
+I am passionate about solving real-world security and privacy problems, and I try to put my diverse background to work for that purpose.

 - Improving the integration of security scanners, e.g., Brakeman, Bandit, BundleAudi, Gosec, in security orchestration tools, e.g., Salus, Clair, as well as automatic ticket creation in Jira based on their reports.